Pvidhim/TravelPackagePurchasePrediction/README.md

 - **xgboost**: For building the prediction model using gradient boosting.
 - **lightgbm**: For an alternative gradient boosting model.
 - **scikit-learn**: For machine learning utilities like splitting the data and evaluating models.

+## Deployment

+-The project was deployed on render .
+The link to the same is : https://travelpackagepurchaseprediction.onrender.com You can access the model directly through this link and try inputting various data .

 ## License